SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

    - *Ellipse* layer:

-     - *Color*: Allows you to select a color for the tool, either by specifying the color in RGB format, by entering the Hex value or HTML color name, or by using the color picker box.
+     - *Color*: Allows you to select a color for the tool, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box.

    > [!TIP]
    > For a full overview of all HTML color names, see [HTML Color Names](https://www.w3schools.com/tags/ref_colornames.asp).